 Did you know some diseases and viruses can be transmitted to and from honeybees and native pollinators?
 This is one of the many reasons we want to keep healthy colonies!

 We focus on pest and disease prevention by incorporating integrated pest management strategies, using organic treatment options, keeping varroa mite and pest populations low, and keeping synthetic chemicals out of our beehives.
 We manage, inspect and only ethically harvest hive products when the honeybees make a surplus amount.
+One of our strategies for decreasing the risk of pests and pathogens spill over is keeping smaller honeybee colonies, and although these colonies produce far less honey than larger colonies, it is important to us to keep the risk of disease spill over to a minimum.

 We seek out areas and properties that are rich in nectar sources, creating bee and pollinator diversity and giving us premium local raw honey.
 We believe in continuing our education and to be up to date with the most recent research in honeybee, pollinator, and environmental studies.
 Follow us on Instagram and Facebook for fun and interesting facts about bees.
 Thank you and we appreciate you supporting our page!